 I in Sign Language – Video & Image Included

 Today we’ll learn the letter I in sign language.
-The sign language alphabet is known as the manual alphabet, and the way we sign letters in sign language is referred to as fingerspelling.
-The sign language alphabet differs slightly from the alphabets of spoken languages.
+The sign language alphabet is known as the manual alphabet, and the way we sign letters is referred to as fingerspelling.
+This alphabet differs slightly from the alphabets of spoken languages.

 On top of that, add to the equitation the fact that the British Sign Language alphabet is two-handed.
 Still not clear?
 No worries.